beckn/protocol-server/README.md

 npm run build
 ```

-### Configure

-The configuration of Protocol Server is done in config/default.yaml file.

-Sample configurations of the same can be found in config/samples for the different modes of running Protocol Server.

 ### Key-Pair Generation

 Beckn Protocol Server comes with key generation scripts for the Network participants.
 You can use the scripts to generate the keys for the Network participants.